winlp4ever/rasa-self-tuto/readme.md

 ```

 ## How to use only Rasa NLU

+For Bob, we're only interested in RASA NLU for the moment.
+You can launch it by

 ```bash
 rasa run --enable-api -m models --cors "*" --debug # the filepath can be changed to any model's path you have trained